zhengma021/stateful-md/doc/PROJECT_STATUS.md

 ---

-## ✅ PROJECT STATUS: COMPLETE AND READY FOR USE
+## ✅ PROJECT STATUS: v0.1 ENHANCED AND READY FOR USE

 **Last Updated**: 2024-01-15
-**Version**: 1.0.0
+**Version**: 0.1.0
-**Status**: Production Ready
+**Status**: Production Ready with Enhanced Robustness
 **Chinese Support**: Full Implementation
 **Test Coverage**: Comprehensive
+**New in v0.1**: 2-second timeouts, enhanced error handling, improved reliability

-The Stateful Markdown application is fully implemented with comprehensive Chinese language support and is ready for production deployment.
+The Stateful Markdown application is fully implemented with comprehensive Chinese language support and v0.1 timeout enhancements.
+It is ready for production deployment with improved robustness for real-world network conditions.

+### 🆕 v0.1 Enhancements
+- **Server-side timeout**: Reduced from 5s to 2s for faster error detection
+- **Client-side timeout**: Added 2s timeout to prevent hanging requests
+- **HTTP status validation**: Only 200 status treated as success (was 2xx)
+- **Better error handling**: Failed/timeout requests redirect to not-found page
+- **Enhanced logging**: Timeout errors explicitly detected and logged
+- **Full backward compatibility**: All existing functionality preserved